 Fire Festival Admission

 Admission to the Nowruz event at Ambleside used to cost about $10 per person.
-In 2024, however, for the first time in many years, entry into the festival was free.
-There was a fee, however, to jump over the fires.
+In 2025, however, entry into the festival is free.
+There was a fee, however, to jump over the fires last year.
 To do the fire jumping cost $11 per person.
+This may or may not be the case in 2025, but it likely will be.

 The event is well worth checking out, assuming you like outdoor concerts and crowds of people.
 The music is good – in both English and Farsi – and the atmosphere is fun and celebratory.
 Lots of children attend the Nowruz Fire Festival event, in addition to thousands of adults.